cdelahousse/Corkboard/README.md

 * Validation on server side
 * Clean db output ( eg: remove `__v`)
 * have proper ID's (not mongo `_id`)

+### Structural TODO
+* replace ioBind with home built solution
+* Have flat file or embedded replacement to MongoDB

 ### ioBind Bugs
 * make ioBind ACTUALLY a drop in replacement